doczjs/docz/README.md

 Button.propTypes = {
   /**
-   * This is a pretty good description for this prop
+   * This is a pretty good description for this prop.
    * Button type.
-Learn more about `type` attribute [at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#attr-type)
    */
   type: t.oneOf(["button", "submit", "reset"])
 };